tonystone/tracelog/README.md

 ## Configuration

+TraceLog is a runtime configurable debug logging system.
+It allows flexible configuration via environment variables at run time which allows each developer to configure log output per session based on the debugging needs of that session.

-TraceLog is unique in that it's configured after compilation in the runtime environment.
-It reads environment variables from the process context to set log levels.
-These are typically set in Xcode by selecting "Edit Scheme" from the "Set the active scheme" menu at the top left.
+The environment is typically set in Xcode by selecting "Edit Scheme" from the "Set the active scheme" menu at the top left.
 That brings up the menu below.

 <img src=Docs/Xcode-environment-setup-screenshot.png width=597 height=361 />

+Log output can be configured globally using the `LOG_ALL` environment variable, by TAG name using the `LOG_TAG_<TAGNAME>` environment variable pattern, and/or by a TAG prefix by using the `LOG_PREFIX_<TAGPREFIX>` environment variable pattern.

 Each environment variable set is set with a level as the value.
 The following levels are available in order of display priority.
 Each level encompasses the level below it with `TRACE4` including the output from every level.
-The lowest level setting, aside from no output or `OFF`, is `ERROR` which only output errors when they occur.
+The lowest level setting, aside from no output or `OFF`, is `ERROR` which only outputs errors when they occur.

 Levels: